ma-ji/amgps/_pages/about.md

 Data crunching is hard, applying data crunching methods to empirical social science studies is harder.
 This course has <a name="purposes">three purposes</a>:

-1. Understand basic quantitative and qualitative empirical analysis methods;
+1. Understand basic quantitative and qualitative empirical analysis methods.
-2. Able to conduct the analysis manually and with software packages;
+2. Able to conduct the analysis manually and with software packages.
-3. Know how to apply these analysis methods to answering research questions from a research design perspective.
+3. Know how to apply these analysis methods to answering research questions from a research design perspective, and know how to assess the quality of an empirical study.

 Required textbook: {% reference MeierAppliedStatisticsPublic2014 %}